-- Road; and
+- road; and

-- Other essential infrastructure to ensure the safety or security of the construction site;
+to ensure the safety or security of the construction site;

 - critical repairs or works to any facility, site or premises for emergency or safety reasons or to maintain and ensure the integrity of critical plant, equipment or assets (including partially completed works) that would deteriorate (including insurance, engineering or other expert assessments or inspections);